PRosenb/DeepSleepScheduler/README.md

 All following options are to be set before the include where **no** `LIBCALL_DEEP_SLEEP_SCHEDULER` is defined:
 - `#define DEEP_SLEEP_DELAY`: Prevent the CPU from entering SLEEP_MODE_PWR_DOWN for the specified amount of milliseconds after finishing the previous task.
+- `#define SUPERVISION_CALLBACK`: Allows to specify a callback `Runnable` to be called when a task runs too long.
+When the callback returns, the CPU is restarted after 15 ms by the watchdog.
+The callback method is called directly from the watchdog interrupt.
+This means that e.g. `delay()` does not work.
+- `#define SUPERVISION_CALLBACK_TIMEOUT`: Specify the timeout of the callback until the watchdog resets the CPU.
+Defaults to `WDTO_1S`.
 - `#define AWAKE_INDICATION_PIN`: Show on a LED if the CPU is active or in sleep mode.
 HIGH = active, LOW = sleeping
 - `#define SLEEP_TIME_XXX_CORRECTION`: Adjust the sleep time correction for the time when the CPU is in `SLEEP_MODE_PWR_DOWN` and waking up.
 See [Implementation Notes](#implementation-notes) and example [AdjustSleepTimeCorrections](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/AdjustSleepTimeCorrections/AdjustSleepTimeCorrections.ino).